Anna S. Þorvaldsdóttir: Career

-Major Orchestral Works
+Major orchestral works

-Dreaming
+Anna is known for her "innovative" approach to orchestral writing.

-Dreaming, for which Thorvaldsdottir received the 2012 Nordic Council Music Prize (see below), was premiered by the Iceland Symphony Orchestra and Bernharður Wilkinson on Jan 14 2010.
-The UK premiere was given by the BBC Symphony Orchestra and Rumon Gamba on Jan 11 2019.
+Dreaming (2008), for which Anna received the 2012 Nordic Council Music Prize, was premiered by the Iceland Symphony Orchestra and Bernharður Wilkinson on 14 January 2010.
+The UK premiere was given by the BBC Symphony Orchestra and Rumon Gamba on 11 January 2019.

-AERIALITY

-AERIALITY was an important work for catapulting Thorvaldsdottir's orchestral writing into the interest of American orchestras.
+AERIALITY (2011) was an important work for catapulting Anna's orchestral writing into the interest of American orchestras.
 It was commissioned by the Iceland Symphony Orchestra and premiered in November 2011.
-It was selected as a top 10 recording in 2014 by The New Yorker's Alex Ross, and by John Schaefer for WNYC's New Sounds Year in Review.
+It was selected as a top 10 recording in 2014 by The New Yorkers Alex Ross, and by John Schaefer for WNYC's New Sounds Year in Review.

-METACOSMOS

-The New York Philharmonic's Kravis Emerging Composer Award (see below), and the associated commission of METACOSMOS, premiered on April 4, 2018 under the baton of Esa-Pekka Salonen at Lincoln Center's David Geffen Hall, cemented Thorvaldsdottir's status as “one of the most unique and expressive voices in the compositional scene today.”
-The European premiere was given by the Berliner Philharmoniker and Alan Gilbert.
+The New York Philharmonic's Kravis Emerging Composer Award, and the associated commission of METACOSMOS (2017), premiered on 4 April 2018 under the baton of Esa-Pekka Salonen at Lincoln Center's David Geffen Hall, cemented Anna's status as “one of the most unique and expressive voices in the compositional scene today.”
+The European premiere was given by the Berliner Philharmoniker under Alan Gilbert.

-AION

-Aiōn, co-commissioned by the Iceland Symphony Orchestra and the Gothenburg Symphony Orchestra, was given its world premiere on May 24, 2019, at the Point Music Festival in the Gothenburg Concert Hall, Gothenburg, by the Gothenburg Symphony Orchestra conducted by Anna-Maria Helsing.
+AIŌN (2018), co-commissioned by the Iceland Symphony Orchestra and the Gothenburg Symphony Orchestra, was given its world premiere on 24 May 2019, at the Point Music Festival in the Gothenburg Concert Hall, Gothenburg, by the Gothenburg Symphony Orchestra conducted by Anna-Maria Helsing.
 It received its US premiere at Spoleto Festival USA in 2022, conducted by John Kennedy.

-CATAMORPHOSIS

-CATAMORPHOSIS was premiered by the Berlin Philharmonic and Kirill Petrenko on Jan 29 2021.
+CATAMORPHOSIS (2020) was premiered by the Berlin Philharmonic and Kirill Petrenko on 29 January 2021.
 The work was a Berlin Philharmonic commission (co-commissioned by New York Philharmonic, City of Birmingham Symphony Orchestra, and Iceland Symphony Orchestra).
-CATAMORPHOSIS also received the UK's Ivors Composer Award for Large Scale Composition in 2021 (see below for other Awards and Honours).
-The UK premiere of CATAMORPHOSIS was given by the CBSO and Ludovic Morlot.
+CATAMORPHOSIS also received the UK's Ivors Composer Award for Large Scale Composition in 2021.
+The UK premiere was given by the CBSO and Ludovic Morlot.

-ARCHORA

-ARCHORA was commissioned by the BBC Proms (co-commissioned by the Los Angeles Philharmonic, Munich Philharmonic, Orchestre de Paris, Klangspuren Schwaz, and Iceland Symphony Orchestra).
-The work was premiered by the BBC Philharmonic and Eva Ollikainen on August 11 2022 at Royal Albert Hall.
+ARCHORA (2022) was commissioned by the BBC Proms (co-commissioned by the Los Angeles Philharmonic, Munich Philharmonic, Orchestre de Paris, Klangspuren Schwaz, and Iceland Symphony Orchestra).
+The work was premiered by the BBC Philharmonic under Eva Ollikainen on 11 August 2022 at Royal Albert Hall.